This article builds on these so you understand how to model your content for your AEM headless project.

 This should be used with caution and the best practice can be defined as nest as much as necessary, but as little as possible.

-Fragment References do just that - they allow you to reference another fragment.
+Fragment References do just that - they let you reference another fragment.

 For example, you might have the following Content Fragment Models defined:

-Seems pretty straightforward, but of course a Company has both a CEO and Employees…and these are all people, each defined as a Person.
+Seems pretty straightforward, but a Company has both a CEO and Employees…and these are all people, each defined as a Person.

 And a Person can have an Award (or maybe two).